giantjs/giant-developer-guide/src/entities.md

 }
 ```

-We see 3 documents above, describing 3 fields in the current schema.
-The documents' type is "field", their IDs are respectively "user/firstName", "user/lastName", and "user/emails".
+We see three documents above, describing three fields in the current schema.
+The documents' type is "field", their IDs are "user/firstName", "user/lastName", and "user/emails", respectively.

 > When you define your own schema, make sure you append to the config container's "field" node, using `.appendNode()`, to avoid overwriting existing metadata.